How to Show Your Customers You Care During the Corona Crisis

 Continue reading How to Cater for Gluten-Free Customers

-How to Eliminate Food Waste in the Commercial Kitchen
+How to Reduce Food Waste in Commercial Kitchens

 Tips for Reducing Food Waste in the Food-Service Business

-Food waste has long been an unfortunate byproduct of commercial kitchens – including both restaurant and catering kitchens.
-According to the Food Waste Reduction Alliance (FWRA), every year, roughly 40 million tons of wasted food is sent to landfills in the United States.
-At the same time, record numbers of Americans – about one in six – are receiving government food assistance.
-In the United States, organizations like the FWRA are taking on the challenges of food waste with the dual goal of shrinking our environmental footprint and addressing hunger in America.
+Food waste has long been an unfortunate byproduct of commercial kitchens, including both restaurant and catering kitchens.
+Organizations such as the Food Waste Reduction Alliance (FWRA),continue working toward reducing food waste with the dual goal of shrinking our environmental footprint and helping feed those in need.
 So, what can you do to reduce waste in your commercial kitchen?
 Read on.

 What is Food Waste?

-Continue reading How to Eliminate Food Waste in the Commercial Kitchen
+Continue reading How to Reduce Food Waste in Commercial Kitchens

 Know How to Handle Restaurant Health Inspections